 EMP Goal 2.3.1 calls for the continued growth of New Jersey’s Community Solar Program.
 Community solar aims to broaden access to solar energy by enabling electric utility customers to participate in a solar generating facility that can be remotely located from their own residence or place of business.
 These customers are those who cannot benefit from net metered solar, such as those who rent, live in multi-unit dwellings, have property unsuitable for solar, or lack access to the necessary capital.
 Community solar is therefore an important program for promoting equitable and fair access to New Jersey’s renewable energy policies.

-Community solar in New Jersey was rolled out first as a Pilot Program, launched in February 2019 pursuant to the Clean Energy Act of 2018.
+Community solar in New Jersey was rolled out first as a Pilot Program, launched in February 2019 pursuant to the CEA.
 Through two solicitations conducted between 2019 and 2021, the Pilot Program led to the conditional approval of 150 projects, representing approximately 243 MW.
 Consistent with the goal of promoting equitable access to solar energy, all projects selected to participate in the Pilot Program have committed to allocate at least 51% of project capacity to low- and moderate-income (“LMI”) subscribers.
 The Community Solar Energy Pilot Program was designed as a competitive application process; projects were selected using criteria designed to further the State’s policy objectives for community solar development, including preferred siting, low- and moderate-income resident inclusion, community engagement, and guaranteed savings for participating customers.

-Pursuant to the Clean Energy Act, the Pilot Program will now be converted to a permanent program, which is intended to target the development of at least 150 MW new community solar capacity annually.
+Pursuant to the CEA, the Pilot Program will now be converted to a permanent program, which is intended to target the development of at least 150 MW new community solar capacity annually.
 On April 11, 2022, Staff issued a request for comments that sought preliminary stakeholder feedback on the design of the permanent program.
 Written comments were received by May 6, 2022 and will inform the drafting of a Staff straw proposal.
 Over the next few months, the BPU will continue to work closely with stakeholders to design and implement the permanent program.

 Energy Storage

-In FY19, the Board retained Rutgers University to conduct an analysis of ES in New Jersey, pursuant to the CEA (L. 2018, c.
-17).
+In FY19, the Board retained Rutgers University to conduct an analysis of energy storage (“ES”) in New Jersey, pursuant to the CEA.
 The contract for the requested analysis commenced on November 1, 2018, and the Board accepted the final report at its June 12, 2019 agenda meeting.

-In FY21, the first phase of an ES program intended to meet the CEA and the EMP goals was initiated as part of the Solar Successor Straw Proposal.
-The provision of incentives for storage coupled with solar photovoltaics was addressed by the Board in the July 2021 Order establishing the SuSI Program, specifically recommended for consideration in the context of the Competitive Solar Incentive Program.
+In FY21, the first phase of an ES program intended to meet the CEA and EMP goals was initiated as part of the Solar Successor Straw Proposal.
+The Board addressed the provision of incentives for storage coupled with solar photovoltaics in the July 2021 Order establishing the SuSI Program, specifically recommended for consideration in the context of the CSI Program.

 In FY22, Staff began to develop the second phase of the ES program, which will be aimed at reaching CEA-mandated 2030 goals.

-In FY23, Staff will complete and issue a straw proposal for an energy storage program and retain a consultant to assist Staff in moving forward the straw proposal to the final storage program.
+In September 2022, Staff issued a straw proposal for an ES program, the New Jersey Storage Incentive Program (“NJ SIP”).
+Three stakeholder meetings were held and written comments received on the Straw Proposal and in 2023, Staff, together with a consultant to be retained, will issue the final NJ SIP.

+Also, the Energy Storage budget line includes a commitment of up to $7 million for a pilot to improve resiliency at state facilities.
+Since this is contingent on the State’s award of USDOE funding, details of this pilot are still being developed by Staff and will be provided to the Board for further consideration in FY23.

 Grid Modernization